My Christian Bio

 My husband and I had our first child five years after our wedding.
 When our son was three months old, he was dedicated—and my husband was baptized on the same day.
 Our daughter was born three years later and dedicated when she was nine months old.
 Throughout those years I received other signs God wanted me to write an inspirational book.
-I still told him “no” – pick a better Christian!!!
+I still told him “no” – pick a better Christian!
 But he didn't give up on me.

 My family continued to attend a non-denominational church when we moved to Waukee, Iowa in 2011 and so, during the fall of 2013, I sat in a service about using our talents for God no matter whether we feel good enough or not.
 He's the one who gave us our gifts so we must trust that He knows what He's doing when he provides us with our callings.
 I still felt a mess, but I finally said, “Okay.”

 God immediately took the reigns.
 The 20th Christmas was written in thirty-one days, I signed the contract just two weeks after I submitted to a publisher, and a month after it was published it reached a #3 spot on Amazon's best seller list.
 Best of all, I've received feedback from around the world of readers connecting and/or being touched by the story and thanking me for writing it.
 Not only did God make my life-long dream of being a published author come true, but he surpassed it to be a better experience than I could have imagined.
 My next book, Caged Dove, was published the following year.